-During the year, the Library purchased computer equipment, library materials (books, CDs, and audiovisual materials) and made landscaping improvements.
+During the year, the Library purchased computer equipment and library materials (books, CDs, and audiovisual materials).
 The library building was constructed with the proceeds received from the issuance of \$8.5 million 2002 Library Building and Site Bonds.
-The outstanding balance on the bonds was \$6.79 million on March 31, 2009.
+The outstanding balance on the bonds was \$6.45 million on March 31, 2010.